OrangeSpyderMan/inkplate10-weather-cal/README.md

 1. Wakes from deep sleep and attempts to connect to WiFi.
 2. Attempts to get current network time and update real-time clock.
-3. (Optional) Attempts to connect to an MQTT topic to publish logs.
-This allows us to see what the ESP32 controller is doing without needing to monitor the serial connection.
-4. Attempts to download the PNG image that the server is hosting.
+3. Attempts to download the PNG image that the server is hosting.
-5. Write the downloaded PNG image to SD card.
+4. Write the downloaded PNG image to SD card.
-6. Read the PNG image back from SD card and write to the e-ink display.
+5. Read the PNG image back from SD card and write to the e-ink display.
-7. Returns to deep sleep for the configured refresh interval.
+6. Returns to deep sleep for the configured refresh interval.

 #### Features: